sirpaulmcd/sirpaulmcd.github.io/markdown/blog/data-structures-and-algorithms-tutorial.md

 To facilitate my learning, I've been putting together tutorials for the various concepts as I work through them myself.
 Ideally, my notes will be a one-stop-shop for practical DSAA knowledge for myself and anyone else who finds it useful.

-The [tutorial series](/tutorials-cheat-sheets/data-structures-and-algorithms/) will be split into 4 parts:
+The [tutorial series](/tutorials-cheat-sheets/data-structures-and-algorithms/) will be split into 5 parts:
 - Complexity and Big O Notation
+- Searching Algorithms
 - Data Structures
 - Sorting Algorithms
-- Algorithms
+- Algorithm Design and Moving Forward

 Hopefully it turns out well!